Updated: 19th November 2018

 We are the owners of the information collected and will only use your information to respond to you.
 We will take all steps reasonably necessary to ensure that your data is treated securely.

 Your information and transactions are transmitted using encryption technology and securely stored in line with our Information Security Policies.
 For certain pieces of information, we are required to retain hard copy records, which are also stored in line with our Information Security Controls.

 If you are required to send us your credit or debit card information, your card details will always be transmitted securely.
 Any credit or debit card information stored by us are in an encrypted form and can only be viewed by employees with the appropriate level of security clearance.

 The data collected from you (including recorded calls) will be transferred, processed and stored at our dedicated secured offices and data centres.
 By submitting your personal data, you agree to this transfer, processing and storing.

 Where we have given you a password which enables you to access certain parts of any of our websites, you are responsible for keeping this password confidential, including not sharing it with other persons.

 Unfortunately, the transmission of information via the Internet is not completely secure.
 Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to any of our websites.
 In addition to the steps that we take to protect your personal data, you should take steps to help protect yourself against Internet fraud.

 Your rights as a data subject

 You have the right to access information held about you through a Subject Access Request.
-We will respond to such a request within one month which will require your identification to be verified prior to release.
+We will respond to such a request within one month and we may require your identification to be verified prior to release.
 If this information is incorrect, or you wish to have it removed, you have the right as an individual to request it to be rectified or erased.
-Any requests are to be made in writing, using the contact details below.
+Any such requests should be made in writing, using the contact details below.

 Your information provided by us, on your request, will be communicated to you in a way which can be transferred to another party if required.